SoftwareStartups/vftasks/README.txt

   - 2-D synchronization for parallelized loops

-  For more information, visit http://www.vectorfabrics.com/technology/vftasks. vfTasks is developed by Vector Fabrics (http://vectorfabrics.com) and complements Vector Fabrics' vfThreaded-x86 and vfEmbedded products that help you parallelize a C application.
+  For more information, visit http://www.vectorfabrics.com/technology/vftasks. vfTasks is developed by Vector Fabrics (http://vectorfabrics.com) and complements Vector Fabrics' Pareon product that help you parallelize a C application.

 Installing